krabo0om/tuya-sniffer/README.md

 - Open the Smart Switch app and pull down the devices list to refresh them.
 - IDs and keys should show up in the terminal.

-If you have any questions or problems with the process itself, please refer to the [https://github.com/codetheweb/tuyapi/blob/master/docs/SETUP.md](original sources).
+If you have any questions or problems with the process itself, please refer to the [original sources](https://github.com/codetheweb/tuyapi/blob/master/docs/SETUP.md).